cs-ed/ed-tech-plan-cicero5000/README.md

 Alhambra High School (AHS) is located in an urban area about 7 miles east of downtown Los Angeles and about 5 miles south of the city of Pasadena.
 About 45% of AHS students are Asian, 45% Hispanic and 10% other groups.
 The vast majority of the students receive some type of financial assistance either from the state or federal governments.
 Practically all AHS students qualify to receive free lunch.

+The budget to purchase software is very limited at AUSD, but teachers have te opportunity to attend free professional development seminars at the district offices about web-based programs and applications.
+The AUSD computer technology service office is fairly well supplied and thier assistance is also very good and quick to respond.
+Each of the three high schools at AUSD has a full-time computer technology assistant.

 ## Plan